 The other day I thought to myself, "I haven't published a blog in awhile that was controversial."
 And then I decided to write on capital punishment.
 No, I'm kidding.
 But the thought did occur in my mind that writing on this would be interesting.
 Though this is a controverisal topic, my intention is not for … Continue reading What does the Bible say about the death penalty?

 The other day I started to think about how easily Christians are influenced.
 We don't just live in the culture but we are, by every indication, being discipled by it.
 I wouldn't imagine this is intentional, as I can't fathom a Christian wanting to follow the waves of the culture rather than the firm foundation … Continue reading Who — or What — is Discipling You?

 “Whoever guards his mouth preserves his life; he who opens wide his lips comes to ruin."
 (Proverbs 13:3 ESV) Sarcasm is my second language.
 Whether I am at work, in church, or simply at home with my family, many times I respond with sarcasm.
 And sometimes it's not the most appropriate way to respond.
 With … Continue reading Guarding our Mouths

-In a culture where everybody is at each other's throats, we need a breath of fresh air–fresh air of peace among people.
+In a culture where everybody is at each other's throats, we need a breath of fresh air--fresh air of peace among people.
 And this fresh air needs to be more prevalent in Christians.
 Constant bickering isn't getting us anywhere.
-This may be an election year — and tensions are high from racial issues and COVID … Continue reading Christian, be a Peacemaker
+This may be an election year -- and tensions are high from racial issues and COVID … Continue reading Christian, be a Peacemaker